 New Manufactured Home Community Set for Central East Florida

 The development of a new manufactured home community in Florida last occurred about 15 years ago.
-The challenges include a difficult economy, zoning hurdles, investment barriers and the negative perception of a new manufactured home community.
+The challenges can include a difficult economy, zoning hurdles, investment barriers and the negative perception of a new manufactured home community.

 Ormond Beach Commissioner Dwight Selby serves Zone 1 where the new community is located.
 Additionally, he serves as treasurer for the Florida Manufactured Housing Association and co-owns the nearby Shady Oaks manufactured home community.